[Major revision–posted 7/15/22 (replaces 5/20/21 edition]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policies regarding information technology operations and resources at Texas Tech University (TTU).

-REVIEW: This OP will be reviewed in November of even-numbered years by the Associate/Assistant Vice President(s) for IT and the IT Policy and Planning Officer who will recommend substantive revisions to the TTU Chief Information Officer (CIO).
+REVIEW: This OP will be reviewed in November of even-numbered years by the Associate/Assistant Vice President(s) for IT and the Senior Director of IT Policy & Planning who will recommend substantive revisions to the TTU Chief Information Officer (CIO).

 1. All faculty, staff, students, and other authorized users of TTU IT resources are responsible for complying with this policy on information technology operations and all other applicable policies regarding the use of TTU IT resources, including the Acceptable Use policy (https://www.depts.ttu.edu/infotech/security/docs/acceptable_use.php).

 2. All TTU information technology infrastructures are managed by the TTU Office of the CIO.
 No other areas, departments, or individuals may duplicate, modify, build, add, or attach to the IT infrastructure without explicit approval from the TTU CIO.
 (Examples of IT infrastructure include, but are not limited to, the following: logical and physical data and video networks over wired and wireless connections, video conferencing, email, security, network-based virtualization services, enterprise systems, authentication, and data center operations.)
-The Telecommunications department will coordinate projects with Physical Plant in accordance with OP 61.12, Installation of Cabling in Buildings and Tunnels.
+The Telecommunications department will coordinate projects with Physical Plant in accordance with OP 61.12, Installation of Cabling in Buildings, Tunnels, and Other TTU Locations.

 b.
 Use of TTU information resources is subject to university OPs and other applicable laws.
 Unauthorized use is prohibited, usage may be subject to security testing and monitoring, misuse is subject to criminal prosecution, and users have no expectation of privacy except as otherwise provided by applicable privacy laws.‡